new: drive vas from your AI agent over MCP · Cursor, Claude Code, Windsurf

 How to know which ones are in your app

-Run a VAS scan.
+Run a vas scan.
 Each finding above is tested directly — we query your database to verify access controls are active, scan bundles for key patterns, probe auth endpoints for rate limiting, and check security headers in live responses.
 Output is a per-finding report with evidence and fix.

 Security Research & Statistics